Slide 1

 Skinakas Observatory

-Skinakas Observatory is a joint research facility of the University of Crete and the Foundation for Research and Technology - Hellas (FORTH).
-Its prime objective is to conduct fundamental research in Astrophysics and to promote it along with enjoying the wonders of the night sky among students and general public in Greece.
-It currently houses three fully functional telescopes: a 1.3m modified Ritchey–Chrétien telescope, a 0.6m robotic Cassegrain telescope and a 0.3m Schmidt-Cassegrain telescope.
+Skinakas Observatory is a joint research facility of the University of Crete and the Foundation for Research and Technology – Hellas (FORTH).
+Its prime objective is to conduct fundamental research in Astrophysics as well as to promote astronomy and enjoying the wonders of the night sky to the general public in Greece.
+It currently houses three fully functional optical telescopes: a 1.3m modified Ritchey–Chrétien telescope, a 1.0m robotic Ritchey–Chrétien telescope and a 0.3m Schmidt-Cassegrain telescope.

 Skinakas Observatory is operated by the Institute of Astrophysics – FORTH and the Dept. of Physics of the University of Crete.